eclipse-iceoryx/iceoryx2/examples/rust/request_response/README.md

 1. Sends first request by using the slower copy API and then enters a loop.
 2. Inside the loop: Loans memory and acquires a `RequestMut`.
-3. Writes the payload and user header into the `RequestMut`.
+3. Writes the payload into the `RequestMut`.
 4. Sends the `RequestMut` to the `Server` and receives a `PendingResponse` object.
 The `PendingResponse` can be used to:
    * Receive `Response`s for this specific `RequestMut`.